ekhmoi/what-appears/1_chapters/01-what-appears/01-the-field-right-now.md

-## Chapter 1 - The Field: Right Now, This Whole Situation
+## The Field: Right Now, This Whole Situation

 Let’s not start with a definition.
 Let’s start with you, sitting (or lying, or standing) where you are.